Ankit-kaswan/DL-Project/README.md

-# DL-Project
+# DL Project

-End to End deep learning project
+This is a boilerplate deep learning project using CNN architecture.